 Child and domestic abuse, sexual violence, family breakdown and workplace stress

-This article explores the reasons why ‘Relationships’ is one of nine key learning priorities in the proposed MAC life-based learning programme for 5- to 11-year-olds.
+This article explores the reasons why ‘Relationships’ is one of nine key learning priorities in the proposed MAC life-based learning programme for 5- to 11-year-old children.

 The importance of relationships to life